rasa/scoop-directory/README.md

 ## Notes

-A few buckets are [excluded](https://github.com/rasa/scoop-directory/blob/master/maintenance/github-crawler.py#L135) as they duplicate other buckets.
+A few buckets are excluded as they duplicate other buckets.
+The list of excluded buckets is [here](https://github.com/rasa/scoop-directory/blob/master/maintenance/github-crawler.py#L135).

+## Deprecated pages

+The [GitHub score](https://rasa.github.io/scoop-directory/by-score) page is deprecated as the GitHub API returns a score of `1` for every search result.